joaomelo/blog/src/posts/2020/2020-07-02-dev-workflow-with-firebase-auto-hosting-urls.md

 ---
 tags: ['featured', 'devops', 'firebase']
-title: Using Firebase Automatic URLs To Improve Development Workflow
+title: Dev Workflow with Firebase Auto Hosting URLs
-abstract: Firebase offers a way to automatic setup and initialize projects inside the app.
-These hosting URLs can be an ally to reduce codebase and facilitate development workflows like continuous delivery.
+abstract: Firebase offers automatic initialization with hosting URLs.
+They can be an ally to reduce codebase and facilitate tasks like continuous delivery.
 The post explores how and why to use them in JavaScript web apps.
 ---

 If you've been using [Firebase](https://firebase.google.com) in your JavaScript projects for some time, there is a good chance you link your app to Firebase using a configuration object.
 First installing the Firebase [npm package](https://www.npmjs.com/package/firebase), then importing and using it in the source code similarly to the instructions below.